AhmedishimAplus/ToolJet/ACCESSIBILITY_IMPROVEMENTS.md

 - Icons now respond to Enter/Space keys in addition to mouse clicks
 - Consistent visual feedback between keyboard and mouse navigation

+**Component Cards Keyboard Navigation:**
+- Made all component cards (Button, Table, Form, etc.) keyboard focusable
+- Added `tabIndex={0}` and `role="button"` to draggable component cards
+- Pressing **Enter** or **Space** on a component card adds it to the canvas
+- Visual focus indicator (blue outline + background highlight) when navigating with Tab
+- Hover effect also applies to focused components for consistent feedback
+- Works for both regular components and module components

 **Implementation Details:**
 - Modified `SingleLineCodeEditor.jsx` to track edit mode state
 - Added wrapper div with `tabIndex={0}` for keyboard focus